PANCE Blueprint GI and Nutrition (9%)

 • Anoscopy

-Treatment of abscess requires surgical drainage, followed by warm-water cleansing, analgesics, stool softeners and a high-fiber diet are prescribed for all patients
+Treatment of an anorectal abscess requires surgical drainage, followed by warm-water cleansing, analgesics, stool softeners, and a high-fiber diet are prescribed for all patients

 • Prompt incision and adequate drainage are required and should not wait until the abscess points.
 Many abscesses can be drained as an in-office procedure; deeper abscesses may require drainage in the operating room